Dayton Estate Planning Lawyer

 Protecting & Planning for the Future

-Estate planning is quite simply the process of putting your affairs in order should you become incapacitated or pass away.
+Estate planning is quite simply the process of putting your affairs in order before you pass away or in the event you become incapacitated.
 Having a solid estate plan will ensure the greatest part of your assets pass to your designated beneficiaries in a quick and cost-effective manner.
 Everyone has an “estate,” whether you believe that you have substantial assets or not.
 If you do not have a proper plan in place when you pass or become incapacitated, Ohio law will automatically manage or distribute your property for you.
 No one should let the government make those decisions for you.

 The benefits of estate planning include: